On the Implicit Bias in Deep-Learning Algorithms: Implicit bias in regression

 Recall that diagonal networks are neural networks where the weight matrices are diagonal.
 The regularization function $\calr$ has been obtained for a few variants of diagonal networks.
 In \cite{woodworth2020kernel} the authors considered networks of the form $\bx \mapsto (\bu_+ \circ \bu_+ - \bu_- \circ \bu_-)^\top \bx$, where $\bu_+, \bu_- \in \reals^d$ and the operator $\circ$ denotes the Hadamard (entrywise) product.
 Thus, in this network, which can be viewed as a variant of a diagonal network, the weights in the two layers are shared.
 For an initialization $\bu_+(0) = \bu_-(0) = \alpha \cdot \one$, the scale $\alpha>0$ of the initialization does not affect $\bw(0) = \bu_+(0) \circ \bu_+(0) - \bu_-(0) \circ \bu_-(0) = \zero$.
 However, the initialization scale does affect the implicit bias: if $\alpha \to 0$ then $\calr(\bw) = \norm{\bw}_1$ and if $\alpha \to \infty$ (which corresponds to the so-called \emph{kernel regime}) then $\calr(\bw) = \norm{\bw}_2$.
 Thus, the implicit bias transitions between the $\ell_1$ norm and the $\ell_2$ norm as we increase the initialization scale.
 A similar result holds also for deeper networks.
 In two-layer ``diagonal networks'' with a similar structure, but where the weights are not shared, \cite{azulay2021implicit} showed that the implicit bias is affected by both the initialization scale and ``shape''.
 In \cite{yun2020unifying} the authors showed a transition between the $\ell_1$ and $\ell_2$ norms both in diagonal networks and in certain convolutional networks (in the frequency domain).

 In two-layer fully-connected linear networks with infinitesimally small initialization, gradient flow minimizes the $\ell_2$ norm, namely, $\calr(\bw)=\norm{\bw}_2$ \citep{azulay2021implicit,yun2020unifying}.
 This result was shown also for deep fully-connected linear networks, under certain assumptions on the initialization \citep{yun2020unifying}.
+These results were extended to a \emph{fine-tuning} setup in \cite{shachaf2021theoretical}.

+Some additional aspects of the implicit bias in linear networks are discussed in Sections~\ref{sec:dynamical} and~\ref{sec:additional}.